South East Water: History

+Water supply issues

 As of 21 December 2022, South East Water continued to receive criticism, including from MPs, as a result of widespread and long-lasting water outages affecting thousands of homes and businesses across its network.
 Bottled water stations were set up at several sites, but supplies quickly ran low.
 Various sites were forced to unexpectedly close at short notice to restock or as they became overwhelmed.

 The Guardian reported on 21 December 2022 that South East Water had admitted that it couldn’t guarantee that all customers would have their water supply restored by Christmas Day.
 Speaking to Kent Live, Greg Clark, MP for Tunbridge Wells and former Cabinet Minister, said:

 "I have spoken every day with the chief executive of South East Water, David Hinton.
 I wish I could tell you that I am confident that reliable supplies will be resumed imminently, but I’m afraid I can't."